 - If you choose, divide each slice into two or four pieces for training purposes.

 - Place hot dog slices on a stack of six paper towels.

 - Microwave for three-five minutes, depending on the strength of your microwave.

 - Uncover and stir hot dog slices to make sure they are cooking evenly.

 - Microwave an additional three minutes if needed.

 - Remove from microwave.
 Blot all excess oil.

 - Cool completely before serving.

-- Refrigerate for up to four days or freeze.
+- Refrigerate for up to a week or freeze.